jhu-data-services/data-cleaning-openrefine/README.md

 ## License and Terms of Use
-The presentation materials are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) and may be shared for non-commercial purposes with proper attribution to the author.
+The materials created by JHU Data Services are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) and may be shared for non-commercial purposes with proper attribution to the author.

 See LICENSE file for code licensing and re-use information.

-The images and external resources linked in this repository may have other licenses and terms of use.
+The images, external resources, and cheat sheets shared in this repository may have other licenses and terms of use.

 ## Citation